petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/what-challenges-does-liferay-solve-industry-solutions/government-and-public-sector.md

 Another concern for the public sector is to support complex security and compliance requirements.
 Liferay adheres to a secure development process, adopts OWASP and CWE/SANS security standards, and conducts robust security testing and verification.
 Additionally, Liferay’s solutions meet EU General Data Protection Regulation (GDPR), ISO 27001, and SOC 2 standards.

 The final two challenges---addressing aging legacy systems and breaking down organizational silos---are related, because they are both integration challenges that Liferay addresses well.
-When using Liferay as a presentation and personalization layer on the frontend and an integration platform on the back-end, data and functionality can be unlocked from diverse legacy systems and presented to citizens in a modern and intuitive platform.
+When using Liferay as a presentation and personalization layer on the frontend and an integration platform on the backend, data and functionality can be unlocked from diverse legacy systems and presented to citizens in a modern and intuitive platform.

 ## Common Solutions